But during the day, it's time to let your baby check out the world from a whole different point of view -- on her tummy.

 - Babies should be supervised and spend about 3 to 5 minutes on their tummy two to three times a day.

-- You can lay your baby on the floor or on your chest.
+- Lay your baby on different surfaces for tummy time, such as on the floor or on your chest.

 - Put a brightly colored toy on the floor for your baby to focus on.

-- Increase the length of "tummy time" as your baby gets older.
+- Increase the length of "tummy time" as your baby gets older with a goal of around 60 minutes per day by age of 3 months.

 - Some babies may not like being on their tummies.
 If your baby is one of them, increase her tummy time gradually.